namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 10/12/23
+- Starting on UI for 1643 - let's discuss after standup

 ### 10/11/23
+- Worked on 1959 - PR ready
-- Going back to 1959 and hope to get a PR up today
+- Then worked on 1970 - adding drag and drop support to theme upload - PR up

 ### 10/10/23
 - Started on a piece for 1643 with the readonly perform review page - PR up